Vanshi0308/Basics_of_input_and_output_and_parsing_CSV_file/README.md

-# Getting started VS code and C programming language
+# Getting started with VS code and C programming language

 #### By Vanshika Sinha